nigrosimone/ng-http-caching/README.md

       }
     }).subscribe(e => console.log);

-    // This request is also tagged with "foo" keyword. this.http.get('https://my-json-server.typicode.com/typicode/demo/db?id=2', {
+    // This request is also tagged with "foo" keyword, and has another tag "baz".
+    // You can add multiple tags comma separated. this.http.get('https://my-json-server.typicode.com/typicode/demo/db?id=2', {
       headers: {
-         [NgHttpCachingHeaders.TAG]: 'foo',
+         [NgHttpCachingHeaders.TAG]: 'foo,baz',
       }
     }).subscribe(e => console.log);
   }